Bringing learning to rural classrooms without internet

 Finding the users

-After that, we interviewed 10 teachers and 5 ICT leaders to gather insights and evolve the proto persona to a more deep user persona.
+We then interviewed 10 teachers and 5 ICT leaders to gather insights and turn those proto-personas into deeper, evidence-based user personas.

 Creating value

-To define the MVP, we’ve first stablished our new value proposition.
-We’ve made the process for both user personas.
+To define the MVP, we first established our new value proposition, running the exercise for both user personas.

-Through the workshop, we had an epiphany.
-First, we had to fasten our management of the content packages so that the Secretaries could make specific requests and find the resources that they need within two or three weeks.
-On the teachers' side, we had to ensure that the resources were not downloaded individually but packaged in a clear and simple way.
+The workshop produced a key insight.
+On one side, we had to speed up how we managed content packages, so the Secretariats could make specific requests and get the resources they needed within two or three weeks.
+On the teachers' side, we had to make sure resources weren't downloaded one by one, but packaged in a clear, simple way.

 Prototyping and testing

-We build two interfaces.
-One for the website, one for the offline packages.
-The first one was an iteration of the previous site.
-The second was created applying the Material Design guidelines.
+We built two interfaces: one for the website, one for the offline packages.
+The first was an iteration of the previous site; the second was built on the Material Design guidelines.

 Lessons learned